 RCBC offers extensive academic programs and support services with degrees designed for transfer to four-year institutions as well as career-oriented programs.
 The college offers four degrees in Associate of Arts, Fine Arts, Associate of Science, and the Associate of Applied Science.
-In addition, the college offers a variety of one-year certificate programs, certain special programs, non-credit programs, and workshops for the college and the community.
+In addition, the college offers a variety of one-year certificate programs, certain special programs, personal and professional development programs, and workshops for the college and the community.
 RCBC is committed to providing educational opportunities shaped by the traditions of higher education and the demands of the contemporary world.

 All RCBC degree programs fall under one of three academic divisions, Liberal Arts, Health Sciences, or Science, Technology, Engineering & Mathematics.